Behind the scenes with 'The Hobbit Trilogy'

-Jared Connon knows New Zealand better than most of his compatriots and has a job that is the envy of movie fans worldwide, yet the supervising location manager for The Hobbit, is a genuine, down-to-Middle-earth Kiwi.
+Jared Connon knows New Zealand better than most of his compatriots and has a job that is the envy of movie fans worldwide, yet the supervising location manager for The Hobbit Trilogy, is a genuine, down-to-Middle-earth Kiwi.

 Born in Auckland and now living in Wellington with his wife and young family, Connon has worked in the film industry since he was 19 and knows New Zealand like the back of his hand.

-The eagle-eyed film locations expert is considered one of the best in the business, and his work with Sir Peter Jackson on The Lord of the Rings movies, and now The Hobbit, has not only given him kudos in the film industry but also made him a great ambassador for New Zealand.
+The eagle-eyed film locations expert is considered one of the best in the business, and his work with Sir Peter Jackson on The Lord of the Rings Trilogy, and now The Hobbit Trilogy, has not only given him kudos in the film industry but also made him a great ambassador for New Zealand.

 Connon has seen more remote parts of New Zealand than most fellow Kiwis and is passionate about his home country.
 He’s also very dedicated to the Māori ethos of kaitiakitanga - treading lightly on the land, treating it with respect and leaving it unspoiled for future generations.